 How, then, do we cope with that, if we are single?
 I call it “coping with hope” (which is a title that I admit I affectionately “rip off” from the annual HIV mental health conference I used to co-chair with the UCLA/Pacific AIDS Education and Training Center, which referred to coping with the hope that HIV could be eradicated).
 “Coping with hope” means that a single person on Valentine’s Day is having to cope with the frustration of not having a partner, and the hope of finding one, all at the same time.

 Coping with any situation involves understanding a situation as clear-eyed and realistically as possible, with no illusions, denial, or distortions.
 Coping is also realistically recognizing our strengths and weaknesses.
-Coping means borrowing from AA’s “serenity prayer” that asks for the “serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
+Coping means borrowing from AA’s “serenity prayer” that asks for the “serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference” (my article on that is here).
 In the situation of wanting a partner, dancing deftly among this serenity/courage balance is tricky.

 In the meantime, don’t let the intent of Valentine’s Day elude you because you don’t have a partner.
 There are still relationships to celebrate, with friends, perhaps parents, siblings, nieces/nephews, even children in your life.
 It’s also about expressing affection — perhaps through the traditional paper Valentine card, and perhaps via an e-card, email, or text.
 Ask yourself: Who is important to you in your life that you can express affection to on this day that is devoted to expressing affection to loved ones?